SystemHeuristics/Customer-Segmentation/README.md

 # Customer-Segmentation
-Cluster the segments according to their lifestyle resulting the heart disease.
+Cluster the segments according to the people lifestyle resulting in the heart disease using unsupervised machine learning techniques.